vetsuisse-unibe/NGS-course-docs/RNA-seq.md

 #### Count reads
 To count the number of reads overlapping annotated genes we will use the featureCounts algorithm. http://bioinf.wehi.edu.au/featureCounts/

+For this feature count exercise we have made the sorted bam files already available for all the samples.
+You can use this as input to feature count.

 ```
 #!/bin/bash
 #SBATCH --time=10:00:00